Enrico Alfano: Camorra boss

-While Luigi Fucci, known as 'O Gassusaro, was the nominal head, the capintesta, of the Camorra at the time, Alfano was the actual leader and was described as "a kind of president of the confederation."
+Although elected head of the Camorra, due to his reluctance to accept the challenges coming from all sides, and all the inevitable quarrels that so abundantly flourished in the meetings of the bosses, he did not keep the position.
+Challenged by Gennaro Cuocolo, he was deposed and Luigi Fucci, known as 'O Gassusaro, became the nominal head, the capintesta, of the Camorra, while Alfano remained head of the Vicaria section.
+While Fucci was the nominal head, Alfano apparently remained the operational leader and was described as "a kind of president of the confederation."
 He had his own representative in the twelve districts next to the capintrito rionale that answered to Fucci.
+Alfano, freed from the care of governance, devoted himself exclusively to his lucrative trade: usury.

-He worked closely with his associate Giovanni Rapi – a former primary school teacher turned gambling operator and usurer –, who after a gambling stint in France opened the Unione del Mezzogiorno club in 1902, popular among the aristocracy.
-Rapi and Alfano specialised in providing usury loans to merchants and gamblers, collecting extortion money, as well as procuring.
+He worked closely with his associate Giovanni Rapi – a former primary school teacher turned gambling operator and usurer –, who after a gambling stint in France opened the Unione del Mezzogiorno club in 1902 in Naples, popular among the aristocracy.
+Rapi and Alfano specialised in providing usury loans – at a rate of thirty per cent per week and fifty per cent per month – to merchants and gamblers, collecting extortion money, as well as procuring.
 He lived the good life and dressed very elegantly in Poole suits from London and Boivin shirts from Paris.
 He followed his rich clientele to the casinos in Nice, Montecarlo and Aix-les-Baines in the spring.
 Even the Naples lighting company paid protection money to prevent their wires being stolen.